Key insights for your executive team

 Consider, for example, financial coaching for younger employees, extra payments into retirement funds for older ones, meal services for busy parents and student loan relief for recent graduates.
 Although hospitals can’t offer the option to work from home to all workers, you could offer longer shifts for fewer days.
 Given the importance of mental health, you can enhance your employee assistance programs and offer services beyond the traditional employee supports.

-Changes must be made to the healthcare worker pipeline.
+Changes must be made to the healthcare worker pipeline, too.
 Thinking long-term, some organizations are beginning to introduce middle school students to the possibilities of healthcare careers.
 Many high school students concurrently attend college and graduate with an associate degree, making obtaining an LPN or CNA license in high school a reality.
 A few liberal arts schools have changed their purpose and curriculum to align for the heightened demand for clinical healthcare occupations.

 Ultimately, the best recruiters are current employees who serve as raving fans, whose passion to live their natural compassion finds fulfillment in your culture.
 They’re the essential element of a workplace where people want to stay and where desirable candidates want to be.